Disappearance of Emma Fillipoff: Media coverage

 Emma Fillipoff's disappearance has received extensive print/web coverage both in Canada and abroad.

 In 2013, Fillipoff's disappearance was the subject of an episode of the Canadian Broadcasting Corporation television program, The Fifth Estate titled 'Finding Emma'.

-In 2017, her case was profiled on the podcast The Vanished.
+The podcasts True Crime Garage profiled her case in 2016 and The Vanished in 2017.
+Vice covered the disappearance in 2017.

 In 2020, Emma Fillipoff's disappearance was the subject of a long form series by the Canadian audio documentary series The Night Time Podcast titled 'Emma Fillipoff is Missing'.
 This series features interviews with her mother Shelley, many of her closest friends, and the one time suspect Julien.
-This series was the featured podcast on Apple Podcasts for the week of January 12, 2020 and appeared in the top ten of Canada's podcast charts for several days.
+This series was the featured podcast on Apple Podcasts for the week of January 12, 2020, and appeared in the top ten of Canada's podcast charts for several days.

-In November 2022 a trailer was released for a docuseries following Emma's case, titled Barefoot in the Night: The Search for Emma Fillipoff, spearheaded by her mother, Shelley, and director and producer Kimberly Bordage.
+Barefoot in the Night, a six-hour docuseries, is a behind-the-scenes look at the effort to find Emma, covering the timeline, tips, sightings, and witness accounts.
+It chronicles Emma's life, her mysterious disappearance from Victoria, BC in 2012, and includes interviews with those close to Emma, those involved in the official investigation, and the many other persons linked to the case.
+It will highlight the efforts to crowd-source the investigation and reveal the myriad ways the public has continued to contribute to the search.
 A release date for the film is yet to be announced.

+As of November 28, 2023 three previews have been released for the docuseries and can be viewed at Bayberry Films.
+For the 11th anniversary of her going missing, Victoria Police issued a citizen's appeal and once again highlighted Fillipoff's website to bring awareness to the case.